axibase/atsd/portals/selecting-series.md

 ## Selecting Series for Multiple Entities

-The `[widget]` syntax provides a number of options to select series for multiple entities and the same metric:
+`[widget]` syntax provides a number of options to select series for multiple entities with same metric:

 ```ls
 # Select specific entity by name